 The New Me

 After that powerful encounter with God, I had a newfound contentment in being a woman and was set free from my sexual addictions, which were essentially a counterfeit to the comfort I could only find in my Father’s arms.
 As I continued to walk out my healing, I eventually started experiencing genuine attractions towards men.
 It was as if I was going through delayed puberty in my mid thirties, which was both awkward and thrilling to finally experience the mystery of sexuality according to God’s design.
 God had transformed me from the inside out and accomplished what once seemed impossible.

 Though I wanted to share my testimony immediately after everything happened in 2005, the Lord had me wait.
 I see His sovereignty in that now, as I needed time for my healing to be tested and to prepare me for the warfare that lay ahead.
 I stayed silent for eight years until the Lord gave me the green light to go public upon my eighth-year anniversary of freedom, a “new beginning” of sorts.
-I am finally coming out of the closet in a redemptive way, sharing my story with others to bring hope and restoration.
+I am finally “coming out of the closet” so to speak, sharing my story with others to bring hope and restoration.
 I’m grateful for all the pastors, counselors, faithful friends, and especially my supportive parents who walked with me during the healing process.
 The eleven-year journey towards transformation was totally worth it.
 The length of the journey itself has given me empathy for those who are currently struggling to break free from similar issues and sometimes feel hopeless.
 Healing from sexual brokenness is rarely instantaneous-—it’s more like peeling back layers of an onion one at a time—-but if we will hold fast to the truth of God’s Word and determine never to give up, we will experience transformation to the point that the sin which once characterized our lives ceases to dominate us.
 God promised: such were some of you.
 (1 Corinthians 6:9-11)